PelionIoT/manifest-tool/README.md

               -out my.x509.certificate.der
         ```

-        <span class="notes">**Note:** Device Management FOTA treats the x.509 certificate as a container **ONLY** and does not enforce its validity - expiration, chain of trust, and so on - although it may be validated by other Device Management components.
+        <span class="notes">**Note:** Device Management update client treats the x.509 certificate as a container **ONLY** and does not enforce its validity - expiration, chain of trust, and so on - although it may be validated by other Device Management components.
 For production, we recommend creating a certificate with a lifespan greater than the product's expected lifespan (for example, 20 years).</span>

 * Upload the new firmware binary to a server that your devices can access, and obtain the URL for the uploaded firmware binary.